Impostor syndrome can often hold solopreneurs back from achieving their goals

 Consider this: If you’ve always done only what you know you can, trying something new carries with it an inherent risk of failure.
 Your inner critic wants to avoid failing at all costs, so it sabotages you by putting scary messages in your head.

-When your inner imposter is so strong that you actually avoid things — things you want to do, things you’ve dreamed of doing, things that would be amazing opportunities for you — in the name of “playing it safe,” you let it win.
+When this voice is so strong that you actually avoid things — things you want to do, things you’ve dreamed of doing, things that would be amazing opportunities for you — in the name of “playing it safe,” you let it win.

 Like most mindset blocks, imposter syndrome can be coached.
 But first, you must become aware of it and make a conscious choice of what to do about it.